TimVosch/1brc/readme.md

     - 156.51s user 8.56s system 102% cpu 2:40.32 total
 ## Custom batch reader implementation
     - 82.12s user 3.40s system 100% cpu 1:24.99 total
+## Sparse Trie (invalid)
+    Missing proper sorting

+    The Trie uses a sparse set for its children.
+The idea was that the dense set is sorted and can always be read from left to right, being alphabetically sorted.
+    Where the sparse array is used to direct index the next node.

+    - 87.14s user 1.63s system 100% cpu 1:28.72 total